Greenwich Disorderly Conduct Lawyer

 Can a Protective Order Be Entered Against Me?

 Disorderly conduct charges often occur in the context of domestic violence.
 Any physical or verbal argument between spouses, significant others, or roommates could result in an arrest on charges of disorderly conduct.
 Additionally, individuals accused of domestic violence could become subject to a protective order.

 Three different types of protective orders may come from a disorderly conduct arrest:

 - Full no-contact order that prohibits all communication between parties

 - A partial or limited protective order

 Protective orders of any type are serious and should not be taken lightly.
 Violations can lead to further criminal charges and/or penalties.
-A disorderly conduct lawyer in Greenwich could help individuals understand their protective orders and how to avoid a violation.
+A lawyer in Greenwich could help individuals charged with disorderly conduct understand their protective orders and how to avoid a violation.